-Salmon is packed with protein and two types of omega-3 fatty acids, nutrients that our bodies must obtain from food.
+- Salmon is packed with protein and two types of omega-3 fatty acids, nutrients that our bodies must obtain from food.
 Omega-3's are necessary for brain, eye, and nerve development.
 While other foods, like walnuts, hemp, chia, and flax seeds contain omega-3's, our bodies can absorb them more easily from fish.
-Nutritionists recommend eating salmon from a sustainable source at least once or twice a week.

 I used freshly picked huckleberries to make this Berry Gastrique that I served on top of the salmon, but you can substitute other berries.
 Blueberries or wild blackberries also make a fabulous gastrique for fish.

-So what's a gastrique?
+❓What is a gastrique?

-It's an easy way to dress up a plain piece of meat or fish.
+A gastrique is an easy way to dress up a plain piece of meat or fish.
 Simply put, a gastrique is a reduction of vinegar and sugar that can be infused with almost anything you’d like.
 Don't be put off by the fancy name.
 It's very easy to make.

 To get a sweet and smoky glaze on this salmon, make a simple rub from brown sugar and smoked sea salt.
 Sear it on high heat and then broil it in the oven to create a sweet and salty, lightly browned caramelized crust that's a tiny bit crispy.
 Top it with a berry gastrique and you have a healthy, impressive dish for your family and friends.